 Wet Woodland

-The number of invertebrates associated with alder, birch and willows, is very large, although some are now confined to just a few sites, for example the beetles Melanopion minimun and Rhynchaenus testaceus, both BAP Priority species.
+The number of invertebrates associated with alder, birch and willows, is very large, although some are now confined to just a few sites.
+Examples include the beetles Melanopion minimun and Rhynchaenus testaceus, which are both BAP Priority species.
 Even quite small seepages may support craneflies such as Lipsothrix errans and the near endemic Lipsothrix nervosa.
 Dead wood within the sites can be frequent, and its association with water provides specialised habitats not found in dry woodland types – the cranefly Lipsothrix nigristigma, for example, is associated with log jams in streams.
-The Netted carpet moth (Eustromia reticulata) is another BAP Priority species found in this habitat.
+The Netted Carpet Moth (Eustromia reticulata) is another BAP Priority species found in this habitat.

 Threats